 The configurable data ingestion mechanism of Gazelle and the pre-built data validation accelerators made it very easy to pre-process the data and ingest it into the Hadoop Data Lake.
-Further, a detailed design of the data aggregation mechanism and analytics for the data was defined, designed and agreed with the client IT team.
+Further, a detailed design of the data aggregation mechanism and analytics for the data was defined, designed, and agreed with the client IT team.
 The customized analytics was built using the Hadoop ecosystem tools such as Impala, Hive and Python scripts.

-Subsequently the entire Gazelle solution was customized using the Agile methodology and deployed on their 5 node Test cluster within a period of 12 weeks.
+Subsequently, the entire Gazelle solution was customized using the Agile methodology and deployed on their 5 node Test cluster within a period of 12 weeks.
 It was also tested for accuracy and robustness for a continuous run of 2 weeks using several hundreds of Gigs of data from subscriber handsets.

-As a direct result of being able to measure the actual Customer Experience of their mobile service, the Telecom company could achieve something which they were never able to do earlier:
+To measure the actual Customer Experience of their mobile service, the Telecom company could achieve something which they were never able to do earlier:

 - Work on Network Infrastructure Optimization by correlating data from Subscriber handsets and Cell-Sites data.

-- Design targeted Marketing Campaigns by segmentation using data related to App Usage, Browsing History and Crowding analysis.
+- Design targeted Marketing Campaigns by segmentation using data related to App Usage, Browsing History, and Crowding analysis.